-3.2.1 Soil data base
+3.2.1 Soil database

 We used legacy soil data collected between 1985 and 2014.
-Data originates from long-term soil monitoring of the Canton of Zurich (KaBo), a soil pollutant survey (Wegelin, 1989), field surveys for creating soil maps of the agricultural land (Jäggli et al., 1998) or soil investigations in the course of different projects by the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL, Walthert et al., 2004).
-Sites for pollutant surveying were chosen on a regular grid, those for creating soil maps were determined purposively purposive sampling (Webster and Lark, 2013, p.
-86) by field surveyors to best represent soils typical for the given landform.
-The sites of WSL were chosen purposively purposive sampling according to the aims of the project.

-Collating these soil data from different sources implicated that soil data were not directly comparable.
-Soil data was therefore quite heterogeneous, and tailored harmonisation procedures were required to provide consistent soil datasets.
-The heterogeneity of soil legacy data resulted among others resulted from several standards of soil description and soil classification, different data keys, different analytical meth-35 ods and in particular, often missing metadata for a proper interpretation of the datasets.
-Therefore, we elaborated a general harmonisation scheme that covers performance main steps required to merge different soil legacy data into one common consistent database (Walthert et al., 2016).
-Sam-40 pling sites were recorded in the field on topographic maps (scale 1:25 000), hence we estimated accuracy of coordinates is to about ± 25 m.
+Data originate from long-term soil monitoring of the Canton of Zurich (KaBo), a soil pollutant survey (Wegelin, 1989), field surveys for creating soil maps of the agricultural land (Jäggli et al., 1998) or soil investigations in the course of different projects by the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL; Walthert et al., 2004).
+Sites for pollutant surveying were chosen on a regular grid, and those for creating soil maps were determined through purposive sampling (Webster and Lark, 2013, p.
+86) by field surveyors to best represent the soils typical for the given landform.
+The sites of WSL were chosen through purposive sampling according to the aims of the project.
+Soil data were therefore quite heterogeneous, and tailored harmonisation procedures were required to provide consistent soil datasets.
+The heterogeneity resulted from several standards of soil description and soil classification, different data keys, different analytical methods and, in particular, often missing metadata for a proper interpretation of the datasets.
+Therefore, we elaborated a general harmonisation scheme that covers the main steps required to merge different soil legacy data into one common, consistent database (Walthert et al., 2016).
+Sampling sites were recorded in the field on topographic maps (scale 1:25000), and hence we estimated the accuracy of coordinates to about $\pm 25$ m.